CodeVaultX/simple-encrypted-password-manager/README.md

 ## 🛡️ Security Note

-This is a simple desktop password manager for local use only. **Passwords are stored unencrypted in the database.** For production-grade usage, consider implementing encryption and user authentication.
+This application uses AES encryption via the cryptography library to securely store passwords on disk.
+A randomly generated Fernet key is saved locally in a file.
+For improved security, especially for production usage, consider protecting the encryption key with a password-based key derivation function (KDF), and enhancing authentication mechanisms.

 ## 📄 License